pdimens/harpy/Modules/Align/bwa.md

 on a value you may want to use.
 It is common to remove alignments with $MQ <30$ (<99.9% chance correct) or $MQ <40$ (<99.99% chance correct).

 [!embed el="embed"](//plotly.com/~pdimens/7.embed)

+## Marking PCR duplicates
+Harpy uses `samtools markdup` to mark putative PCR duplicates.
+By using the `--barcode-tag BX` option, it considers the linked-read barcode for more accurate duplicate detection.
+Duplicate marking also uses the `-S` option to mark supplementary (chimeric) alignments as duplicates if the primary alignment was marked as a duplicate.
+Duplicates get marked but **are not removed**.

 ----